Smrati1Singh/Parallel-Wireless-/README.md

-# Parallel-Wireless-
+# Parallel-Wireless
-Developed by html CSS and JavaScript
+Html CSS and JavaScript Website Developed by Smrati Singh